20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Incorporate Vintage-Inspired Lighting with Smart Bulbs

-• Program lighting scenes for different activities (cooking, dining, cleaning)
+• Program different lighting “recipes” for cooking, dining, or cleanup.

-6. Stick to a Neutral Color Palette for Tech-Friendly Backdrops
+6. Stick to a Neutral Palette to Help Tech Disappear

 Farmhouse kitchen with white cabinets, gray countertops, and a wood island, showcasing a neutral color palette.